wavefrontHQ/docs/integrations/avi_nsx_alb.md

 #### Running the script locally

-1. Run the script to push metrics to the Wavefront endpoint.{% raw %}
+1. Run the script to push metrics to the Wavefront endpoint.{% raw %}
 ```
 python3 metricscollection.py
 ```